jield-webdev/permit-manager-docker/README.md

 by: Jield BV - Johan van der Heide (info@jield.nl)

-This is the general readme
+This is the final docker-compose file